-- (1) A select committee may appoint a subcommittee of two or more of its members to inquire into and report to the committee upon any matter which the committee is empowered to examine, but may not take evidence unless the committee so decides in relation to each proposed witness. - (2) At a meeting of a subcommittee, two members constitute a quorum. - (3) The standing orders apply to a subcommittee in the like manner as they apply to a select committee. - (4) A subcommittee will report to the select committee as soon as practicable on each matter referred to that subcommittee.
+- (1) A committee may appoint a subcommittee of three or more of its members to inquire into and report to the committee upon any matter which the committee is empowered to examine, but may not take evidence unless the committee so decides in relation to each proposed witness. - (2) The quorum of a subcommittee is a majority of the members appointed to it.

+- (3) The standing orders apply to a subcommittee in the like manner as they apply to a committee. - (4) A subcommittee will report to the committee as soon as practicable on each matter referred to that subcommittee.